markusmoenig/Eldiron-Web/content/scripting_data/_index.md

 # Set an attribute of the current character or item.
 Value can be any Python value.
 set_attr("key", value)

+# Enables / disable entity proximity tracking.
+If enabled, the entity or item will receive
+# "proximity_warning" events with a list of entity ids within the radius.
+# Works similarly to entities_in_radius(), but auto generates events.
+# Use with get_entity_attr() to check for entities to take action on (attack, heal, talk etc).
+set_proximity_tracking(True / False, radius)

 # Send a message to the given character.
 tell(entity_id, message)
 ```